Strangeal/Strangeal/README.md

-### Hey Justice here 👋
+### Hey there 👋, I'm Justice Bajeri 🇬🇭

 ---
 ### *I am a Front-end Developer*
 <br />

+Hi, I'm Justice Bajeri, a Front-end Developer 🚀 from Ghana, currently, I'm a Software student at 🙍🏽‍♂️ @Microverse.
+I'm a creative CSS enthusiast, with a constantly growing love for languages.
+Beside's programming, I enjoy watching movies and playing video games(FIFA).

 - 🔭 I’m currently working on JavaScript, Webpack
-- 🌱 I’m currently learning React.js, Redux, SSR, PWA's
+- 🌱 I’m currently learning React.js, Redux,
 - 👯 I’m looking to collaborate on **Open Source Project**
 - 💬 Ask me about *anything*
 - 📫 How to reach me: **bajerijustice@gmail.com**